iotaledger/wallet.rs/docOps/docs/libraries/nodejs/api_reference.md

 ### isLatestAddressUnused()

-Determines whether the account has unused latest address after syncing with the Tangle.
+Determines whether the account has an unused latest address after syncing with the Tangle.

 Returns a promise resolving to the boolean value.